decodigo/WP-Metrize-Icons/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Copy the ```WP-Metrize-Icons``` directory into your wp-content/plugins directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Navigate to the Plugins dashboard page
+3. Locate the menu item that reads `WP Metrize Icons`
+4. Click on Activate

-== Frequently asked questions ==
+== Frequently asked questions ==-

 = A question that someone might have =